kithusibrian/AI-Powered-Vehicles-Website/README.md

 ## Deployment

 This Next.js application is optimized for deployment on Vercel.
 You can deploy directly from your GitHub repository using the Vercel platform.
+The Project also uses docker for containerization thou it isnt supported by vercel.Hence not included in The Github commit

 Refer to the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for detailed instructions.